To Roth or Not

 If a Roth conversion is recommended for that year:

-• The Financial Planning Team finalizes the recommended conversion amount (taking into account all pieces listed above, specifically the amount of conversion that would keep the Client in the low tax bracket without bumping into the next, higher marginal tax bracket).
+- The Client’s planning team will finalize the recommended conversion amount (taking into account all pieces listed above, specifically the amount of conversion that would keep the client in the low tax bracket without bumping into the next, higher marginal tax bracket);

 To summarize: